 Why not only vector search?

 Standard vector search retrieves semantically similar text, but agents require factual precision.
-If an agent searches for “Ethan’s manager”, a pure vector query might return “Gregory’s manager” because their text embeddings are nearly identical in vector space.Why not just RDF and SPARQL?
+If an agent searches for “Ethan’s manager”, a pure vector query might return “Gregory’s manager” because their text embeddings are nearly identical in vector space.Hybrid retrieval

 |---|---|---|